Context, Judgement, Deduction: Introduction

 \subsection{Our contribution}

 We introduce the notion of judgemental theory using the language of category theory.
-Judgemental theories are philosophically inspired by Martin-Löf's reflections on the topic of judgement \cite{martin1987truth,martin1996meanings}, and technically grounded on the most recent developments in dependent type theory \cite{awodey_2018,uemura2019general}.
+Judgemental theories are philosophically inspired by Martin-Löf's reflections on the topic of judgement \cite{martin1987truth,martin1996meanings}, and technically grounded on recent developments in the categorical treatment of dependent type theory \cite{awodey_2018,uemura2019general}.
+We believe that our perspective is also very attuned to \emph{type refinement systems} as described in \cite{10.1145/2676726.2676970}.

-Usually, when looking at the premises of a rule, we are confronted with a list of (nested) judgements, which then are transformed into another judgement by the rule.
+Usually, when looking at the premises of a rule, we are confronted with a list of (nested) judgements as above, which then are transformed into another judgement by the rule.
 The technical advantage of our notion is to allow natively for \textit{nested judgements}.
-That is, for us a nested family of judgements is actually a whole judgement per se:
+That is, for us a nested family of judgements is actually a whole judgement \textit{per se}:

-This flexibility allows for a very algebraic treatment of type constructors (and of connectives), in a fashion that is somewhat inspired by Awodey's natural models.
+This flexibility allows for an algebraic treatment of extensional type constructors (and of connectives), in a fashion that is somewhat inspired by Awodey's natural models.
 Judgment classifiers will be categories living over contexts, and functors between them will regulate deduction rules.
 In the example below, which is the formation rule for the $\Pi$-constructor in dependent type theory, the category $\mathbb{U}.\Delta \mathbb{U}$ classifies the nested judgement in the premise of the rule (on the right).

-We perfect the original approach à la Jacobs, where some of these ideas were evidently hinted at both in the treatment of propositional logic \cite[Chapter 2]{jacobs1999categorical}, and in the treatment of type theories \cite[Chapter 10]{jacobs1999categorical}.
-It also perfects Awodey's natural models \cite{awodey_2018}, taking very seriously his algebraic presentation of some constructors: see for example the discussion at page 9 and later Prop.
+We expand the original approach à la Jacobs, where some of these ideas were evidently hinted at both in the treatment of propositional logic \cite[Chapter 2]{jacobs1999categorical}, and in the treatment of type theories \cite[Chapter 10]{jacobs1999categorical}.
+It also expands Awodey's natural models \cite{awodey_2018}, taking very seriously his algebraic presentation of some constructors: see for example the discussion at page 9 and later Prop.
 2.4 in loc.\! cit.